 NSCC and TSU - AAS in ECED to BS in ECED Pre K-3

-Students who wish to register for the practicum courses (ECED 2130 - Initial Practicum or ECED 2160 - Final Practicum) should contact an advisor for information about clinical requirements prior to enrolling.
+Students who wish to register for the practicum courses (ECED 2335 - Initial Practicum [formerly ECED 2130 - Initial Practicum] or ECED 2365 Final Practicum [formerly ECED 2160 - Final Practicum]) should contact an advisor for information about clinical requirements prior to enrolling.
 Before registering for the practicum courses, a student must have:

 Students who wish to become employed in child care programs licensed by Department of Human Services, State of Tennessee must undergo a criminal history and abuse registry background check.
 Tennessee law requires a satisfactory background check prior to employment.
 This is initiated by the employer.

 "Childcare was changing.
 Tennessee was fast becoming a leader in our field and I wanted to keep up, but that meant I would need to go back to college after a thirty-year absence.
 I was very apprehensive, however I have had a wonderful experience!
 We Nashville State Early Childhood Education students are privileged to have educators who are abreast with the latest developments, and are committed to making a difference in the lives of the students and in the quality of work we perform.
 I'm proud that I garnered the courage to return to school.
 I know that I am performing on a more professional level than before.
 Many thanks to Nashville State and especially the Early Childhood Education program for giving me that opportunity."